Sean Friedman

 Do you accept Medical Insurance & PMB’s?

 Yes.
-There may be a copayment depending on your plan.
+There will likely be a copayment depending on your plan.
 Please check with your provider as to your benefits.Importantly, a number of conditions are recognised as Prescribed Minimum Benefits, or PMB's.
 These by law, are covered by medical aids including hospital plans.
 Dependent on the diagnosis, a number of sessions may be covered in full.
-I will assist with diagnosis and application for PMB's when indicated.
+I will assist with diagnosis and activation for PMB's when indicated.

 What are Cognitive and Behavioural Therapies?

 There are a number of cognitive and behavioural therapies and models.
-These approaches work primarily with thoughts and behaviours directly.I have personally resonated with Acceptance and Commitment Therapy which falls under the umbrella of what is often referred to as 'Third Wave CBT', along with Dialectical Behavioural Therapy (DBT), and Mindfulness-Based CBT (among others).
-There is a strong evidence base for this approach, and as a framework it allows me to flexibly draw on a variety of other CBT techniques as appropriate.The distinguishing features of these 'third-wave' approaches are a reduced emphasis of caring about whether thoughts are rational, positive etc, an increased emphasis on holding and tolerating difficult emotions, and a primary focus on valued and vital living through taking action towards what matters.
+These approaches work primarily with thoughts and behaviours directly.I have personally resonated with Acceptance and Commitment Therapy which falls under the umbrella of what is often referred to as 'Third Wave CBT', along with Dialectical Behavioural Therapy (DBT), and Mindfulness-Based CBT.
+There is a strong evidence base for this approach, and as a framework it allows me to flexibly draw on a variety of other CBT techniques as appropriate.The distinguishing features of these 'third-wave' approaches are a reduced emphasis of caring about whether thoughts are rational, logical, positive etc., —and instead an increased emphasis on compassionately holding and tolerating difficult emotions while focussing on and taking action towards what is important.

 What is Psychodynamic Psychotherapy?